-Furthermore, how do we learn to not only deal with the divorce, but grow as a person and move on to our next relationship as a stronger and more mature individual?
+Furthermore, how do we learn to not only handle dealing with divorce, but grow as a person and move on to our next relationship as a stronger and more mature individual?
 The best way to do this is by first coming to terms with the parts of divorce that are not pleasant, and learning how to transform these unpleasant moments into a learning experience that then teaches us what we have done wrong, and how to avoid these mistakes in the future.

 Moving On and Maturing